validitylabs/daa/DAAS.md

       Each candidate is represented by one proposal.
 Therefore, all the candidancy propsals need to be open at the same time, so that members can choose which to vote for.

-## Ongoing Development
+## Undergoing Development

-- [ ] proposal discharge? = step down and propose GA?
+1. proposal discharge? = step down and propose GA?

-- [ ] check whether implemented: at the absence of delegate, disable payout.
+2. check whether implemented: at the absence of delegate, disable payout.
+3. Fix the conclusion of delegate candidate proposal

-- [ ] Fix the setup of quorum
+4. Fix the setup of quorum
+5. **Fix the proposeDelegateCandidancy: ProposalManager.sol (line 369)**

-- [x] check the magic constant across all contracts
+6. check the magic constant across all contracts

-- [ ] Add necessary events to be emitted.

-- [ ] Check the ProposalManager.
+7. Check the ProposalManager.
 If moving some structs and quorum calculation to TallyClerkLib and ActionLib is reasonable?

-- [ ] Hash important information for function inputs and outputs.
+8. Hash important information for function inputs and outputs.

-- [ ] **Fix the proposeDelegateCandidancy: ProposalManager.sol (line 369)**

-- [ ] Fix the conclusion of delegate candidate proposal.
-When getting the result the initial voting (or the second round of the revoting) setting up the proposals to be revoted

-  1. Auto-calculation of the number of proposals to be revote (When calling the conclusion).
-Jump out if the number is only 1; Otherwise, keep following the steps.

-  2. Delete the previous array of proposals (maybe it's already done at the moment of GA voting)

-  3. Loop-call (think of the gas) of creating the new proposals (and of course clean up the unnecesaary counters)

-     `function calculateCandidateReceivedVoting(uint256 _minParticipant, uint _minYes) public proposalOnly returns (bool, bool, uint256) {`

-  4. Seperate call for the proposal preparation (make sure that this voting won't go to the next GA)

-  5. (Boardcast the new potential proposals and voting opening)

-  6. Start from the step 1

-  - [ ] Voting mechanism for

-## Testing

-1. Gas of DAA contract constructor